 The proposed site layout and facilities for Birmingham Hill Preserve are illustrated on Map 5.1 Conceptual Master Site Development Drawing.
 The elements of the Site Development Drawing are described below.
+The Conservancy is committed to the use of local artisans and products for its new facilities.
 All proposed site improvements will be subject to actual/demonstrated needs and will be subject to funding.
+A Phase 2 archaeological survey is recommended to be performed prior to design and engineering of future site improvements.